Coder-Priyan/On-Progress-Project-Of-FSD/TRD.md

 # 3. Technology Stack

-## Frontend
+### Frontend

-* React.js
+The frontend will be developed using React.js.

+React is selected because it provides component-based architecture, efficient state management, and a large ecosystem suitable for building interactive applications.

+Additional frontend technologies:

 * React Router DOM
+* Axios
 * Tailwind CSS
-* Axios
 * Socket.IO Client

-Purpose:

-* User Interface
-* Repository Management
-* File Explorer
-* Code Editor
-* Real-Time Updates

 ---

+### Backend

+The backend will be developed using Node.js and Express.js.

+Express provides a lightweight and scalable framework for handling REST APIs and application services.

-## Backend
+Backend responsibilities include:

-* Node.js
-* Express.js

-Purpose:

-* Authentication
+* User authentication
-* Repository Management
+* Repository management
-* File Operations
+* File operations
-* API Services
+* Collaborator management
-* WebSocket Handling
+* Export services
+* Real-time event processing

 ---

-## Database
+### Database

-* MongoDB
-* Mongoose ODM

-Purpose:

-* User Data
-* Repository Data
-* File Data
-* Collaborator Data
+MongoDB will be used as the primary database.

+MongoDB is suitable because repository structures, folders, files, and collaboration metadata can be represented efficiently using document-based storage.

+Mongoose will be used for schema management and database interaction.

 ---

-## Real-Time Communication
+### Real-Time Communication

+Socket.IO will be used to enable bidirectional communication between the server and connected clients.

+The Socket.IO layer is responsible for:

-* Socket.IO
+* Real-time code synchronization

-Purpose:

-* Code Synchronization
-* File Synchronization
+* File system synchronization
-* User Presence Updates
+* User presence tracking
+* Workspace event broadcasting

 ---

-## Authentication
+### Authentication

-* JWT (JSON Web Token)
-* bcrypt

-Purpose:

-* Secure Login
-* Session Verification
-* Password Encryption
+Authentication will be implemented using JWT.

+Passwords will be securely hashed using bcrypt before storage.

+Protected routes will require valid authentication tokens before access is granted.

 ---

-# 4. Core Modules
+# 4. Core System Modules

 ## Authentication Module

-Functions:

-* Register User
-* Login User
+The authentication module manages user registration, login, session validation, and access control.

+Responsibilities:

+* Create user accounts
-* Logout User
+* Authenticate users
-* Verify JWT Token
+* Generate JWT tokens
+* Validate authenticated requests

 ---

 ## Repository Module

-Functions:
+The repository module manages repository lifecycle operations.

+Responsibilities:

-* Create Repository
+* Create repositories
-* Delete Repository
+* Delete repositories
-* Open Repository
-* List User Repositories
+* Retrieve repository information
+* Manage repository ownership

+Each repository acts as an isolated collaborative workspace.

 ---

 ## Collaborator Module

-Functions:
+The collaborator module manages repository access.

+Responsibilities:

-* Invite Collaborators
+* Add collaborators
-* Remove Collaborators
+* Remove collaborators
-* View Members
+* Verify repository permissions
+* Retrieve repository members

+Only authorized users should be allowed to access repository resources.

 ---

 ## File Management Module

-Functions:
+The file management module handles repository structure.

+Responsibilities:

-* Create File
+* Create files
-* Delete File
+* Delete files
-* Rename File
+* Rename files
-* Create Folder
+* Create folders
-* Delete Folder
+* Delete folders
+* Maintain folder hierarchy

+All operations must be persisted in the database.

 ---

-## Real-Time Sync Module
+## Real-Time Synchronization Module

-Functions:

-* Sync Code Changes
-* Sync File Creation
-* Sync File Deletion
-* Sync File Renaming
-* Sync Folder Operations
+This module is the core component of the platform.

+Responsibilities:

+* Synchronize code changes
+* Synchronize file operations
+* Synchronize folder operations
+* Broadcast repository updates

+Whenever a collaborator performs an action, the update is propagated to all connected members of the repository.

 ---

 ## Export Module

-Functions:
+The export module allows repositories to be downloaded for local development.

+Responsibilities:

+* Generate repository structure
-* Generate ZIP File
+* Package files into ZIP format
-* Download Repository
+* Deliver downloadable archive

+The exported repository should preserve its original folder hierarchy and file contents.

 ---

-# 5. Database Collections
+# 5. Database Design Requirements

-## Users Collection

-Stores:
+The database must support:

-* User Information
+* User management
-* Login Credentials
-* Repository References
+* Repository ownership

-Fields:
+* Collaborator relationships
+* File storage
+* Folder hierarchy

-* _id
+* Repository metadata

+Primary collections:

-* username
+* Users
-* email
+* Repositories
-* password
+* Files
-* repositories
+* Folders

+Each repository must maintain references to its associated files, folders, owner, and collaborators.

 ---

-## Repositories Collection

-Stores:

-* Repository Information
-* Members
-* Ownership Details

-Fields:

-* _id
-* name
+# 6. API Design Requirements

+The backend exposes REST APIs for application functionality.

+Major API groups include:

+### Authentication APIs

+Used for:

-* owner
+* Registration
-* collaborators
+* Login
-* createdAt
+* Profile retrieval

 ---

-## Files Collection

-Stores:

-* File Structure
-* File Content

-Fields:

-* _id
-* repositoryId
-* fileName
+### Repository APIs

+Used for:

-* fileType
+* Repository creation
-* content
+* Repository retrieval
-* parentFolder
+* Repository deletion

 ---

-## Folders Collection

-Stores:

-* Folder Structure

-Fields:

-* _id
-* repositoryId
+### Collaborator APIs

+Used for:

-* folderName
+* Inviting members
-* parentFolder
+* Managing access

 ---

-# 6. API Requirements

-## Authentication APIs
+### File APIs

-POST /api/auth/register

-POST /api/auth/login

-GET /api/auth/profile
+Used for:

+* File creation
+* File updates
+* File deletion
+* Folder operations

 ---

+### Export APIs

+Used for:

-## Repository APIs
+* Repository export

-POST /api/repositories

-GET /api/repositories

-GET /api/repositories/:id

-DELETE /api/repositories/:id
+* ZIP generation

 ---

-## Collaborator APIs

-POST /api/repositories/:id/invite

-DELETE /api/repositories/:id/member
+# 7. Real-Time Event Requirements

+The system must support real-time events through Socket.IO.

+Supported events include:

+* Repository join
+* Repository leave
+* User presence updates
+* File creation
+* File deletion
+* File rename
+* Folder creation
+* Folder deletion
+* Code modification

+All events must be synchronized across active collaborators with minimal latency.

 ---

-## File APIs

-POST /api/files

-PATCH /api/files/:id

-DELETE /api/files/:id

-GET /api/files/:id

----

-## Export APIs

-GET /api/repositories/:id/export

----

-# 7. Socket Events

-## Repository Join

-JOIN_REPOSITORY

-USER_JOINED

-USER_LEFT

----

-## File Events

-FILE_CREATED

-FILE_DELETED

-FILE_RENAMED

-FOLDER_CREATED

-FOLDER_DELETED

----

-## Editor Events

-CODE_CHANGE

-SYNC_CODE

----

-## Presence Events

-ONLINE_USERS

-USER_CONNECTED

-USER_DISCONNECTED

----

 # 8. Security Requirements

-Password Hashing:
+The platform must implement the following security measures:

-* bcrypt
+* Password hashing using bcrypt

-Authentication:

-* JWT
+* JWT-based authentication

-Protected Routes:
+* Protected API routes

-* Middleware Validation

-Repository Access Control:

-* Owner Permissions
-* Collaborator Permissions
+* Repository-level access control
+* Input validation and sanitization

+Only repository members should be able to access repository resources.

 ---

 # 9. Performance Requirements

-Code synchronization latency:

-< 500ms

-File operation synchronization:

-< 1 second

-Repository loading:
+The platform should provide a responsive collaboration experience.

+Target metrics:

-< 3 seconds
+* Repository loading under 3 seconds
+* Real-time update latency under 500 milliseconds
+* Stable synchronization across multiple connected users

+The system should support multiple active repositories simultaneously without significant performance degradation.

 ---

 # 10. Deployment Requirements

-Frontend:
+Frontend deployment:

 * Vercel

-Backend:
+Backend deployment:

 * Render

-Database:
+Database hosting:

 * MongoDB Atlas

+Environment variables will be used for configuration management and credential storage.

 ---

-# 11. Future Technical Enhancements
+# 11. Future Enhancements

-Phase 2:
+The architecture should remain extensible to support future features without major restructuring.

+Potential future enhancements include:

 * Activity Logs
 * Version History
 * Repository Snapshots

-Phase 3:

 * Built-In Code Execution
-* AI Assistant Integration
-* AI Code Review
-* AI Suggestions
+* AI-Powered Assistance

-Phase 4:

-* Docker-Based Project Execution
-* Advanced Collaboration Tools
+* Advanced Repository Analytics

+The initial implementation should be designed with modularity in mind so that future features can be integrated without affecting the core collaboration workflow.